nibose92/MultiAlignment_Toolkit/README.md

 ## 6) Relative Entropy Tool Explanation

-This tool is an application of Kullback-Leibler Divergence (*D<sub>KL*) (https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) to provide values at nucleotide positions of your sequences of interest where a rare residue variations in DNA/RNA/peptide sequences reside for an individual relative to that of the population under study.
+This tool is an application of Kullback-Leibler Divergence (*D<sub>KL*) (https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) to provide entropy values at residue positions of your sequences.
+Specifically, if a rare residue variation in DNA/RNA/peptide sequences reside for an individual relative to all individuals of the population under study, then a high entropy value is returned.
 The tool is even more informative if individuals in the population have multiple copies of the gene.
-Therefore, if the individual has a mutation in a specific position of the sequence among most or all copies of the gene, which no or few other individuals have, then they have evolved signficantly - the same residue changed in genomic copies located at different spots in the genome.
+Biologically, if the individual has a mutation in a specific position of a sequence across most or all copies of the gene, which no or few other individuals have, then they have evolved signficantly - the same residue changed in genomic copies located at different spots in the genome.
 This would not be evident from a cursory view of the consensus residue frequency of the population.
 The reason I wrote this code was to identify rare residue variations that occured across 16 gene copies in a strain or species, relative to a genus (or higher taxonomies).
 I identified that while 16S gene sequences in strains of the genera *Escherichia* and *Shigella* are over 99% identical, *Shigella dysenteriae*, *Shigella boydii*, and *Escherichia albertii* (pathogenic bacteria) had respective mutations that distinguished them from any other species in the genera (I looked at over 12,000 *Escherichia* and *Shigella* sequences across over 1800 strains).
 This can be helpful, because typical 16S gene analysis rarely provides species-level identification, especially for Escherichia and Shigella which are typically clumped under a single genus classification.
 By using the Relative Entropy tool, I compared the nucleotide-to-nucleotide differences in the genes, identified rare strain- and species-specific mutations, and then traced which strains or species they belong to.

 The way it works is that it takes a .fasta file containing a multiple alignment of the sequences of interest of a population, separates the sequences belonging to each individual and does a alignment position comparison of the frequency of a residue within the individual relative to the entire population.
 The formula is:

 *D<sub>KL* =  (*Pi * log(Pi/ Qi)*), where

-*Pi* = the residue frequency at a position of the gene within the organism or strain (a fraction that gives a decimal value from 0-1; for Escherichia and Shigella 16S genes, they ranged from 1/7 to 7/7) \
+*Pi* = the residue frequency at a position of the sequence within the organism or strain (a fraction that gives a decimal value from 0-1; for Escherichia and Shigella 16S genes, they ranged from 1/7 to 7/7) \
-*Qi* = the residue frequency at a position of the gene across organisms or strains (a fraction that gives a decimal value from 0-1; for Escherichia and Shigella 16S genes, they ranged from ~1/12000 to ~12000/12000)\
+*Qi* = the residue frequency at a position of the sequence across organisms or strains (a fraction that gives a decimal value from 0-1; for Escherichia and Shigella 16S genes, they ranged from ~1/12000 to ~12000/12000)\
 Log is to base 10 \
 *summation* implies that *Pi * log(Pi/Qi)* is summed across all observed residues at the position.
-So if the sequence type is DNA, *Pi * log(Pi/Qi)* at a position is calculated for 'A', 'C', 'G', 'T', and gap ('-') occurrences and summed up.
+So if the sequence type is DNA, *Pi * log(Pi/Qi)* at a position is calculated for 'A', 'C', 'G', 'T', and gap ('-') occurrences and summed up to give the overall entropy of that position for that individual.

+The same process is carried out at all positions and for all individuals in the population.

 <br>